Cabinet Decides To Invoke SCs Advisory Jurisdiction Over Open Voting In Senate - UrduPoint

 The cabinet approved floating of advertisement for appointment of CEOs of DISCOS (distribution companies).

-It approved the remaining adjustment in the price of power during second and third quarters of the fiscal year 2019-20.
+The cabinet approved the remaining adjustment in the price of power during second and third quarters of fiscal year 2019-20 in accordance with the recommendation of National Electric Power Regulatory Authority.
 This approval will not burden the consumers.